Keith Shologan: Ottawa Redblacks

-On December 16, 2013, Shologan was drafted by the Ottawa Redblacks (CFL) in the 2013 CFL Expansion Draft.
+On December 16, 2013, Shologan was selected by the Ottawa Redblacks (CFL) in the 2013 CFL Expansion Draft.
 Shologan played with the Redbacks in their inaugural season, and their second season, before leaving in free-agency in February 2016.
 During his time in Ottawa he played in 34 games, amassing 41 tackles and 8 quarterback sacks.

 Winnipeg Blue Bombers

 On February 9, 2016, Shologan signed with the Winnipeg Blue Bombers (CFL).
 In one season in Winnipeg he contributed with 22 tackles and 2 sacks over 18 games.
 He was released by the Bombers prior to free agency on January 31, 2017.

 Montreal Alouettes

 The following day (February 1, 2017) Shologan signed a two-year deal with the Montreal Alouettes (CFL).

 Personal

 Shologan lives on a bull farm with his family in Northern Alberta near a town called Westlock during the off-season and he enjoys playing squash in his spare time.
 His two younger sisters died in 2001, when Shologan was 15.